zero-to-mastery/project-paycheck/README.md

 # project_paycheck

-a paycheck-to-paycheck breakdown tool of income and expenses
+a paycheck-to-paycheck breakdown of income and expenses

 ## Tech-stack